 For step-by-step instructions on how to place the shortcode, please see our guide on how to add a shortcode in WordPress.

 If you are using a block-enabled theme, then you can add the weather forecast to any area of your site using the full-site editor.
 This includes areas you cannot edit using the standard WordPress content editor.

 For example, you might use a weather forecast to improve your 404 page template.

 After that, you can visit your website to see the weather forecast in action.

-We hope this tutorial helped you learn how to show a weather forecast in your WordPress website.
-You may also want to learn how to create an email newsletter the right way, or see our expert pick of the best web push notification software.
+We hope this tutorial helped you learn how to show a weather forecast on your WordPress website.
+You may also want to learn how to create an email newsletter the right way or see our expert picks for the best web push notification software.